2abet/flagwise/docs/USER_MANAGEMENT.md

 ### Forgot Password
 - Contact an Admin user for password reset
-- No self-service password recovery currently available
+- **Known Limitation**: No self-service password recovery currently available
-- Consider implementing email-based recovery
+- **Enhancement Needed**: Email-based or security-question recovery system
+- This is a significant usability gap that should be prioritized for future releases

 ## Audit and Compliance